metablaster/WindowsFirewallRuleset/Modules/Ruleset.UserInfo/Help/en-US/Get-GroupPrincipal.md

 ## NOTES

-CIM switch is not supported on PowerShell Core, meaning contacting remote computers is supported only on Windows PowerShell
 TODO: should we handle NT AUTHORITY, BUILTIN and similar?
-TODO: plural parameter
 See also (according to docs but doesn't work): Get-LocalUser -Name "MicrosoftAccount\username@outlook.com"

 ## RELATED LINKS